Delve deeply into the strategies for copyright audits as an artist, and why they are more important now than ever before.

 Step 1: Gather Information About Your Works

-Inventory Your Artwork: You can start by creating an inventory of all artworks you have created that are available online.
+Inventory Your Artwork: Start by creating an inventory of all artworks you have created that are available online.

-Document Usage Permissions: Once you’ve created your inventory, you can thereafter, note any permissions granted for each piece (e.g., licenses given).
+Document Usage Permissions: Once you’ve created your inventory, note any permissions granted for each piece (e.g., licenses given).

 Step 2: Monitor Online Platforms

-Check Social Media Platforms: Regularly scan social media platforms where users might share images without proper attribution.
+Check Social Media Platforms: Regularly scan platforms like Facebook, X (formerly Twitter), and Reddit where your art might be reposted without proper credit.

 Step 3: Review Third-Party Websites